joaquinasad/Asad-Tabeni_RiparianPlantMetacommunityStructure/README.md

 This repository contains the R scripts used in the analysis for the paper:
 "Urban environmental filters shape plant functional composition and diversity in dryland riparian habitats"

+Contents
+statistical_analisis.R: Prepares the data, performs the calcula